CONTROL AND RISK MANAGEMENT SYSTEM

 The Company has appointed as DPO of the Unieuro Group the lawyer Diego Fulco, founding partner of the firm NetForLegal, partner of ‘Net For Legal’, attributing to him all the powers and functions pursuant to art.
 39 GDPR.
 The appointment is effective from 27 April 2021.

-The DPO maintains periodic communication flows with the Control and Risk Committee, and reports to the Board of Directors and, where necessary, to the Board of Statutory Auditors.
+The DPO reports to the Board of Directors and, where necessary, to the Board of Statutory Auditors.

 Model 231 implements the provisions of Legislative Decree 231 of 2001 - which introduced into the Italian legal system the administrative liability of entities for certain predicate offences committed in their interest or to their advantage by directors, managers or employees - in order to prevent the commission of the offences set out in the Decree.
 The purpose of the Model is to encourage the performance of company activities in accordance with principles of fairness, ethics and transparency and, at the same time, to avoid potential risk situations in business management.